 Whilst the appointment of a Counter Extremism Commissioner has received some predictably bloviated responses, it is evident that simply removing content from online platforms can only ever be a game of whack-a-mole.
 To that end, new approaches to tackle this problem are welcomed and we should be mature enough to assess Ms Khan and the Commission upon their results, not personal grudges and hyperbole.
 Put simply, unless we find a way to curtail the Danse Macabre of non-violent extremists, the will band play on.

-Mr William Baldet is a Senior Fellow at CARR, and a Countering Violent Extremism practitioner.
-For more information, see his profile here:
+Mr William Baldet is a Policy and Practitioner Fellow at CARR, and a Countering Violent Extremism practitioner.
+For more, see his profile here:

 ©William Baldet.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).